How Long Is Nursing School? Degrees & Career Growth Explained

 What careers are available for nursing graduates?

-Nursing graduates with ASN or BSN degrees can work in healthcare facilities as registered nurses.
-Nurses who earn a master's degree or doctor of nursing practice degree can further specialize as nurse anesthetists, nurse practitioners, and nurse educators.
+Nursing graduates with an associate degree in nursing or a bachelor of science in nursing are able to work in healthcare facilities as registered nurses.
+Nurses who go on to earn a master's degree or doctor of nursing practice degree can further specialize as nurse anesthetists, nurse educators, and a clinical nurse specialist.
+The nursing profession is a wide and varied field, with something in store for everyone! associate degree

 Don't forget to check out our scholarship blog to read more about the best nursing schools in the United States and tips for applying to college!